Age 25 – Entire Cycle

 Cervix low and closed

 Notice blood spot near os and brown clot near cervix (right).
-Possibly from vigorous intercourse earlier that day (not mittelschmerz as I am not ovulating yet)** Since posting this last idea that the blood may have been from intercourse, I have since been diagnosed with an endometrial polyp that occasionally causes bleeding mid-cycle, usually unrelated to intercourse.
-I am treating it with holistic measures and hope it clears up soon.
+This is not mid-cycle spotting as she is not ovulating yet.
+This woman has been diagnosed with an endometrial polyp that occasionally causes bleeding mid-cycle, usually unrelated to intercourse.

 Day Eleven